 Financial support mechanisms for this adjustment were discussed.

-The committee sought feedback on pending responses from Ministries and departments for improving business enabling environment for Gwadar port and encouraged further collaboration with logistics experts from the sectoral councils.
+The committee sought feedback on pending responses from Ministries and departments for improving business-enabling environment for Gwadar port and encouraged further collaboration with logistics experts from the sectoral councils.

-A working paper highlighting enabling factors, such as road and rail linkages, insurance facilitation, and security arrangements, will be presented to the prime minister in next meeting.
+A working paper highlighting enabling factors, such as road and rail linkages, insurance facilitation, and security arrangements, will be presented to the prime minister in the next meeting.

 The cabinet committee reaffirmed its commitment to transforming Gwadar Port into a cornerstone of Pakistan’s trade and logistics ecosystem.